eshanis/pateskinasy/_posts/2020-07-27-HTML-3-CSS-id-class-pseudo-child-tags.md

 **1.** As a separate CSS folder and then referenced in the html using "a href".

 **2.** Style is specified in the head between the styles tags.
-See example Section 1 below
+See Example Section 1 below

 **3.** Within the opening tag of the selector.

-Example:
+Emaple below

 ```html
 <p color: red; font size: 20px;> This is a test </p>